dbhat/VirtualCL/Assignments/LearningSwitch/learning-switch.md

 # Learning switch Assignment

 In this assignmment you will learn about to implement the learning switch capability that is used by Ethernet switches by using a software-based OpenFlow switch.
-The functionality of the learning switch will both be explored with the LabWiki script.
+The functionality of the learning switch will be explored with the LabWiki script.

 Overall we will do the following: